istio/istio.io/content/en/docs/reference/config/analysis/ist0134/index.md

 Warning [IST0134] (ServiceEntry service-entry.default serviceentry.yaml:13) ServiceEntry addresses are required for this protocol.
 {{< /text >}}

-when your cluster have the following ServiceEntry with unset protocol and missing addresses:
+when your cluster has the following ServiceEntry with unset protocol and missing addresses:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3